harness/uicore/README.md

 ## TBD

-_Note_: Consumers of this lib needs to add Blueprint CSS themselves.
+_Note_: All third-parties are defined as Peer Dependencies.
+Consumers of this lib needs to add by themselves.

 ```js
 // Import in a .js(x)/.ts(x) file